-- 4.1 In conclusion, the following approach is suggested; - (a) The 24hr moorings be retained - (b) The woodland be disposed, following the regulatory Community Asset process and appropriate evaluation of all bids received, and that the Broads Authority places a restriction on the sale that allows the continuation of public access to this area - (c) The marsh be retained - 4.2 Members' views are sought on this position.
+- 4.1 In conclusion, the following approach is suggested: - (a) The 24hr moorings be retained. - (b) The woodland be disposed, following the regulatory Community Asset process and appropriate evaluation of all bids received, and that the Broads Authority places a restriction on the sale that allows the continuation of public access to this area. - (c) The marsh be retained.